chadapollard/USEQ-Pipeline/README.md

   2. argparse

-## Before running the pipeline you will need to open the 'useq_pipeline.sh' file provided in this repository, and make the following changes.
+## Before running the pipeline you will need to download this repository to your computer and open the 'useq_pipeline.sh' file.
+Then make the following changes to the file.

 ### 1. Add the pathname to the base directory where you want your USEQ files to be created.
 Don't forget to add a "/" at the end as we want the files to be created inside this directory.
 example: